lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="70897" title="The Secret History" name="books/2023/the-secret-history.jpg" width="200" >}}

-This book found its way to me.
-I was in a bookshop with a close friend , he picked it up and said "I read this some 20 years ago but I still remember it”.
+This book found me.
+I was in a bookshop with a close friend (👋 Sam!), he picked it up and said "I read this some 20 years ago and I still remember it".
 This intrigued me because he's an avid reader.
-Two days after that, I was listening to Emily St. John Mandel talking about her writing process and she mentioned Donna Tartt.
+Two days after that, I was listening to Emily St.
+John Mandel talking about her writing process and she mentioned Donna Tartt.
 I love these little signs.
+I had to read it.

-I appreciate them even more when the book turns out to be an absolute masterpiece like the secret history is.
-Donna Tartt has this magical ability to keep you busy reading while describing incredibly detailed stories.
-The story of this book is very very intense.
+I appreciate these signs even more when the book turns out to be an absolute masterpiece like in this case.
+Donna Tartt has this magical ability to keep you busy reading while describing incredibly detailed scenes.
+The plot of this book is very very intense and the writing sustains that intensity with its quality.
 I **loved** every page.
 That's quite something given the page count.

 Top book.